 What levels are offered for Spring Baseball?

 In the Spring, VLL offers T-Ball, Rookie, Single A, AA, AAA, and Majors, along with Challenger League Baseball.
+For the Spring 2021 Season, VLL will also be piloting the Intermediate (50/70) Division.
 These levels span League Ages 4 - 12.
 League Age is determined using the table HERE.

 T-Ball and Rookie League are typically for our youngest players - League Ages 4 thru 7.
 T-Ball exclusively uses a batting tee, while Rookie League serves as our transition to coach-pitch baseball.
 These levels offer weekly games on Saturdays, along with a practice during the week.

 Single A is coach pitch, while AA thru Majors is kid pitch.
 These levels offer twice-weekly games, and scheduled practice days/times – typically a practice during the week, a weekday game, and a Saturday game.